VladimirSiv/VladimirSiv.github.io/_posts/2022-02-01-achieving-scalable-multilingual-semantic-search.md

 ---
 title: "Achieving Scalable Multilingual Semantic Search"
 page_title: "Achieving Scalable Multilingual Semantic Search"
+excerpt: "Understand the basics of seq2seq architecture and artificial neural networks (ANNs).
+Learn about multilingual models and their applications.
-excerpt: "Basics of seq2seq architecture, ANNs, multilingual model, and how to use them to achieve scalable multilingual semantic search"
+Discover how to use these technologies to achieve scalable multilingual semantic search."
 date: February 1, 2022
 toc: true
 toc_label: "Content"